php-fig/fig-standards/proposed/extended-coding-style-guide.md

 protected or private visibility.
 That is, an underscore prefix explicitly has no meaning.

-When present, type declaration MUST immediately precede property name.
+There MUST be a space between type declaration and property name.

 A property declaration looks like the following.